Let me introduce myself

 These principles guide my work:

-• History should inform the future, but it doesn’t dictate it
+Your organization’s history should inform plans for the future, but not dictate them

-• I will tell you what you need to hear, even if it’s not what you want to hear
+I will tell you what you need to know in the way that makes it easiest to hear

-• I consider myself part of your team, and I want you to succeed
+I consider myself part of your team, and I want us to succeed